teq-niq/pingfed-automation/Setup-ubuntu.md

 #### Undo the Setup If and when needed
-Run “.\gradlew ping-clean”
+Run “sudo ./gradlew ping-clean”
 <img width="395" alt="undosetup" src="https://github.com/teq-niq/pingfed-automation/assets/14346578/f1cc1e4f-5816-4961-8325-ef502415eb5d">
 Result should be like this.
 <img width="538" alt="undosetupresult" src="https://github.com/teq-niq/pingfed-automation/assets/14346578/73bbefc4-d0bb-4046-b383-52b35b73dfaf">
 Note: Before running "ant clean" ensure that pingfederate and pingdirectory are stopped.
-Also Note: Can again setup by running ".\gradlew ping-setup".
+Also Note: Can again setup by running "sudo ./gradlew ping-setup".

 #### Trouble shooting
-In linux sometimes sudo ant will report "sudo: ant: command not found".
+In linux sometimes sudo xyz will report "sudo: xyz: command not found".
+Replace xyz with a valid command.
 If so please add below line in your .bashrc and source it.
 - alias sudo='sudo env PATH=$PATH $@'
 After adding above line run below.
 - source ~/.bashrc

 I did something wrong.
 How do I start again?
-- Run ".\gradlew ping-stop-pingfed" if its running.
+- Run "sudo ./gradlew ping-stop-pingfed" if its running.
-- Run ".\gradlew ping-stop-ds" if its running
+- Run "sudo ./gradlew ping-stop-ds" if its running
-- Run ".\gradlew ping-clean".
+- Run "sudo ./gradlew ping-clean".
 - Worst case scenario restart the machine.
-- Run .\gradlew ping-clean"
+- Run sudo ./gradlew ping-clean"
-- After ".\gradlew ping-clean" assuming pingfed-automation\downloads folder has the needed files.
-Start again with ".\gradlew ping-stop-pingfed".
+- After "sudo ./gradlew ping-clean" assuming pingfed-automation\downloads folder has the needed files.
+Start again with "sudo ./gradlew ping-stop-pingfed".